scalar-labs/scalardl/docs/how-to-write-contract.md

 This contract will just create or update the state of the specified asset, so it doesn't need to return anything to the requester.
 So in this case, it can return `null`.
 If you want to return something to a requester, you can return an arbitrary `JsonObject`.

+### Exception handling

+Note that you should not do any exception handling in contracts except for throwing `ContractContextException` as mentioned above.
+Thus, `Ledger` might throw some runtime (unchecked) exceptions in case it can not proceed for some reasons, but the exceptions should not be caught.
+Exceptions are handled properly by the outside of contracts and will be used to identify if it is retryable not not in the later version.

 ### Determinism